amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 In this example, if you are looking for the [DSA.js book](https://books.adrianmejia.com), you don't have to open the bin 1, 2, and 3 to see what's inside.
 You go directly to the container labeled as "books".
 That's a huge gain!
 Search time goes from *O(n)* to *O(1)*.

 In arrays, the data is referenced using a numeric index (relatively to the position).
-However, HashMaps uses labels that could be a string, number, object or anything.
+However, HashMaps uses labels that could be a string, number, Object, or anything.
 Internally, the HashMap uses an Array, and it maps the labels to array indexes using a *hash function*.

 <!-- http://apprize.info/javascript/20lessons/20lessons.files/image052.jpg -->

 There are at least two ways to implement hashmap:
-1. **Array**: Using a hash function to map a key to the array index value.
+1. ** Array**: Using a hash function to map a key to the array index value.
 Worst: `O(n)`, Average: `O(1)`
 2. **Binary Search Tree**: using a self-balancing binary search tree to look up for values (more on this later).
 Worst: *`O(log n)`*, Average: *`O(log n)`*.

-We are going to cover Trees & Binary Search Trees, so don't worry about it for now.
+We will cover Trees & Binary Search Trees, so don't worry about it for now.
 The most common implementation of Maps is using an **array** and `hash` function.
 So, that's the one we are going to focus on.

 **HashMap implemented with an array**
 {% img /images/hash-map.jpg "HashMap: hash function translates keys into bucket (array) indexes" %}

 As you can see in the image, each key gets translated into a **hash code**.
-Since the array size is limited (e.g. 10), we have to loop through the available buckets using modulus function.
-In the buckets we store the key/value pair and if there's more than one, we use a collection to hold them.
+Since the array size is limited (e.g., 10), we have to loop through the available buckets using the modulus function.
+In the buckets, we store the key/value pair, and if there's more than one, we use a collection to hold them.

-Now, What do you think about covering each of the HashMap components in details?
+Now, What do you think about covering each of the HashMap components in detail?
 Let's start with the **hash function**.

 ### HashMap vs. Array

-Why go through the trouble of converting the key into an index and not using an array directly you might ask.
-Well, the main difference is that the Array's index doesn't have any relationship with the data.
+Why go through the trouble of converting the key into an index and not using an array directly, you might ask.
+The main difference is that the Array's index doesn't have any relationship with the data.
 You have to know where your data is.

 Let's say you want to count how many times words are used in a text.
 How would you implement that?

 1. You can use two arrays (let's call it `A` and `B`).
 One for storing the word and another for storing how many times they have seen (frequency).
 2. You can use a HashMap.
-They *`key`* is the word, and the *`value`* is the frequency of the word.
+They *`key`* is the word, and the *`value`* is the word's frequency.

 What is the runtime of approach #1 using **two arrays**?
 If we say, the number of words in the text is *`n`*.
 Then we have to `search` if the word in the array `A`  and then increment the value on array `B` matching that index.
-For every word on `n` we have to test if it's already on array `A`.
+For every word on `n`, we have to test if it's already on array `A`.
 This double loop leave use with a runtime of <code>O(n<sup>2</sup>)</code>.

 What is the runtime of approach #2 using a **HashMap**?
 Well, we iterate through each word on the text once and increment the value if there is something there or set it to 1 if that word is seen for the first time.
-The runtime would be `O(n)` which is much more performant than approach #1.
+The runtime would be `O(n)`, which is much more performant than approach #1.

 Differences between HashMap and Array
 - Search on an array is *O(n)* while on a HashMap is *O(1)*
-- Arrays can have duplicate values, while HashMap cannot have duplicated keys (but they can have duplicate values.)
+- Arrays can have duplicate values, while HashMap cannot have duplicated keys (but they can have identical values.)
-- The array has a key (index) that is always a number from 0 to max value, while in a HashMap you have control of the key and it can be whatever you want: number, string, or symbol.
+- The Array has a key (index) that is always a number from 0 to max value, while in a HashMap, you have control of the key, and it can be whatever you want: number, string, or symbol.